Hindsight is a magical thing, isn’t it?

 Prepare yourself to miss quite a few days in that first year of childcare – their developing immune systems seem to pick up everything going round!
 If I had known this, I could have had a better plan in place for these days.

 3. Public holidays are not daycare days

-That most public holidays fall on a Monday and not to book them in on these days because you STILL HAVE TO PAY when they don’t go!
+FYI – most public holidays fall on a Monday so don’t book them in on these days because you STILL HAVE TO PAY when they don’t go!

-My little ones tried more foods (apparently ate two bowls a day) and slept so much better because they were forced to.
+My little ones tried more foods (apparently ate two bowls a day) and slept so much better because everyone else was doing it.

 5. They’d be more creative

-All that art and craft they do at daycare never happens at home.
+All that art and craft they do at daycare rarely happens at home.
 Textas and a big sheet of paper are about as creative as I get.

 6. They’re suckers for routine

 I guess all kids are.
 But the play, sleep and eat cycle really helped them feel safe and secure and also helped on the weekends at home too.